robOcity/ai-course/README.md

 1. Apply search algorithms to solve problems (Application) --> Week 2

-1. Illustrate how utility fucntions, heuristics and pruning improve search efficiency by shrinking the search space (Application) --> Weeks 3 and 4
+2. Illustrate how utility functions, heuristics and pruning improve search efficiency by shrinking the search space (Application) --> Weeks 3 and 4

 1. Construct knowledge representations using logic (Synthesis) --> Week 5